-- Subway Systems Australia Pty Ltd (ABN 79 009 277 034) the franchisor of the Subway[®] system in Australia; - Subway Realty Pty Ltd (ABN 55 009 277 374) ("SRPL") the affiliated leasing entity of Subway Systems Australia Pty Ltd; and - Subway Franchisee Advertising Fund of Australia Pty Ltd (ABN 21 071 190 317) ("SFAFA") an entity which manages the advertising and marketing fund for Australian Subway[®] franchisees.
+- Subway Systems Australia Pty Ltd (ABN 79 009 277 034) the franchisor of the Subway® system in Australia; - Subway Realty Pty Ltd (ABN 55 009 277 374) ("SRPL") the affiliated leasing entity of Subway Systems Australia Pty Ltd; and - Subway Franchisee Advertising Fund of Australia Pty Ltd (ABN 21 071 190 317) ("SFAFA") an entity which manages the advertising and marketing fund for Australian Subway® franchisees.

-Subway remains committed to ensuring its employees (both direct and indirect) and those employees engaged in its supply and operations network receive the same rights and freedoms as those championed for in Australia.
+Subway remains committed to ensuring its employees (both direct and indirect) and those employees engaged in its supply chain and operations network receive the same rights and freedoms as those championed for in Australia.

-As set out in our initial MSS, Subway recognises there is an inherent risk of modern slavery across its operations, products and supply chain and continues its commitment to identifying and mitigating these risks as they emerge.
+As set out in our earlier MSS, Subway recognises there is an inherent risk of modern slavery across its operations, products and supply chain and continues its commitment to identifying and mitigating these risks as they emerge and evolving its' approach accordingly

-It would be remiss not to mention the Covid-19 global pandemic and its impact across the Subway[®] brand both in Australia and globally.
+It would be remiss not to mention the Covid-19 global pandemic and its impact across the Subway® brand both in Australia and globally.
 Covid-19 brought significant impacts on an individual level, an economic level, and a societal level, some of which are ongoing and evident in the day-to-day.

-For Subway, the availability of supply and delay in supply of products within supply chains and operational chains provided.
-As Covid-19 continues and moves towards recovery, Subway continues to work with its supply and operational chain partners to understand the impacts, resource constraints and consider available solutions.
+For Subway, the availability of supply and delay in supply of products within the supply and operational chains was one of the greater impacts experienced.

+As Covid-19 moves towards recovery, Subway continues to work with its supply and operational chain partners to understand the impacts and consider available solutions moving forward.